Compare Cheap Flights from Melbourne to Alice Springs, Australia

 ^Flight prices are indicative, based on passenger numbers and may vary dependent on your individual flight dates.
 Prices were found by customers on the date in the right hand column labelled "Last Updated" and may vary.
 Complete a new search to view live pricing.

-Alice Springs Guide
+Currency used in Alice Springs

 Cheap Melbourne to Alice Springs Flights